MohammedSameerAhmad/News-App/README.md

 **Key Features:**
 Clean Architecture: Ensures separation of concerns, making your codebase more maintainable and scalable.

 MVVM Pattern: Utilizes the Model-View-ViewModel architecture for better state management and UI interaction.

 Retrofit Integration: Efficiently handles network operations for fetching the latest news using a fake news API.

 Dagger Hilt: Provides seamless dependency injection, enhancing modularity and reducing boilerplate code.

 **Why Use This Repository?**

 Free for All: This repository is open-source, allowing developers to pull, modify, and integrate this architecture into their projects at no cost.
-Best Practices: Follow industry standards with a clean and organized codebase that prioritizes maintainability and scalability.
+Best Practices: Follow industry standards with a clean, organized codebase that prioritizes maintainability and scalability.

 Community Support: Join a growing community of developers, share insights, and contribute to improving this architecture.
 Whether you're building a new project or refactoring an existing one, this repository offers a solid foundation to ensure your Android app is built with the best practices in mind.